-A Street Trading Consent for any particular pitch will be issued for a maximum period of 12 months.
+- 14.1 Street trading consents for any particular pitches in town centres and industrial estates/business parks will be issued for a maximum period of 12 months.
 Consents may be issued on an annual basis and invoiced on a quarterly basis.
-In some circumstances they may also be paid for in monthly or bi-monthly instalments.

-A Street Trading Consent will be issued for a minimum of four days during a one month period.
-Non payment of fees or instalments will lead to the Consent being revoked.

-In all cases, when Consent has expired and an application has not been submitted for renewal at least 5 days earlier, a new application will have to be made.
-In such cases, the application may be required to go through the full consultation process outlined within this Policy.
+In some circumstances they may also be paid for in monthly or bi-monthly instalments. - 14.2 A Street Trading Consent will normally be issued for a minimum of four days during a one month period.
+Non-payment of fees or instalments will lead to the Consent being revoked. - 14.3 Where the Consent has expired and an application has not been submitted for renewal at least 5 days earlier, a new application will have to be made.
+In such cases, the applicant may be required to go through the full consultation process outlined in this Policy. - 14.4 Normally, street trading consents will be posted to the applicant.
+By agreement in other cases, the Consent can be collected from the Civic Centre on the morning of the day of trading. - 14.5 Street trading consents may be revoked without notice if it is considered in the best interests of the Council to do so.

-If a cheque is not honoured by a bank this will result in the revocation of the Street Trading Consent issued by the Council unless payment of the outstanding fees is made immediately upon request of the Licensing Unit.
-In such cases, an administration charge may also be imposed on the Consent Holder.

-Normally, street trading consents will be posted to the applicant.
-By agreement in other cases, the Consent can be collected from the Civic Centre on the morning of the day of trading.

-Street Trading Consents may be revoked without notice if it is considered in the best interests of the Council to do so.